AryanSuvarna/WeatherApp/README.md

 - Basics of HTML, CSS, Javascript
 - How to make API calls
+- How to work with data in JSON format
 - This was also my first real project where I uploaded to GitHub so I had to learn Git and all of its respective commands